-In 1854, the French engineer and vine breeder Philip Christian Oberlin (1831-1915) started to plant experimental vineyards to compare grape varieties.
-Three years later, he established the private "Institute Viticole Oberlin" on the outskirts of the city of Colmar (Haut-Rhin in Alsace), which mainly served the crossing and distribution of the new grape varieties and rootstocks he created on a large scale.
-In 1904, already about 1,200 different varieties were compared there.
+The French engineer and vine breeder Philip Christian Oberlin (1831-1915) began planting experimental vineyards in 1854 to compare grape varieties.
+Three years later, he established the private "Institute Viticole Oberlin" on the outskirts of the town of Colmar (Haut-Rhin in Alsace), which mainly served to cross and disseminate the new grape varieties and rootstocks he created on a large scale.
+In 1904, about 1,200 different varieties were already being compared there.
 The most widespread was the red hybrid Oberlin Noir, which was later named after him.

 A grape variety frequently used by Oberlin for his crossings was the Riesling.
 New varieties created by him include Aromriesling, Augustriesling, Bouquetriesling, Bouquetsylvaner, Diamantmuskat, Edelmuskat, Feinmuskat, Feinriesling, Firnriesling, Frühgipfler, Frühriesling, Goldriesling (1), Gutknipperlé, Lafayette, Louisette, Marienriesling, Muscat de la Republique, Muscat Dore de Semis, Muskatblume, Muskatbouquet, Muskatduft, Muskatriesling, Prachttraube and Président Carnot.
 Oberlin also selected the Madeleine Ange vine Oberlin variety from a seedling of Madeleine Angevine.